gusshawstewart/everydayrails-rspec-2017/README.md

 starting with an untested codebase and working through model, controlsdfsdfssler, feature, and request specs.

-Each chapter's progress has a specific branch in this repository.
+Each chapter's progress has a specific branch in this rsepository.
 See chapter 1 of the book for details.

 Using Git, you can check out each version by name.
 See details in the book.